 As we are a small group of painters there will be the opportunity to develop your drawing and painting skills and experiment with new ideas and techniques under the guidance of both myself ( Debs) and Lydia.
 We will be able to undertake sketching, keeping a holiday sketch record of all the locations that we visit, using graphite, ink and watercolour to record locations, buildings and capture the moment.
 We will also be taking watercolours and acrylic paints outside to paint en plain-air.
 For those that have not painted outside before you will enjoy experiencing capturing the bright colours and creating a painting that portrays the scene and atmosphere quickly on canvas.

-One thing that we can’t guarantee is the weather, although it is generally beautiful in September in this region allowing us to paint outside… We do, however, have a covered area where we can paint and complete canvases that were started on location or experiment with new mediums or methods.
+One thing that we can’t guarantee is the weather, although it is generally beautiful in September in this region allowing us to paint outside… We have a covered area where we can paint and complete the canvases already started on location or where we can experiment with new mediums or methods.
 We will always be on hand to give advice and tuition whilst encouraging those who want to use their own styles to do so – we want everyone to get the best from their holiday.

 We are in the very fortunate position of having a couple of areas back at our hosts home.
-We have an outside undercover area, a outbuilding which has been converted to a studio and there is outside space in the garden where we can complete our paintings.
+We have an outside undercover area, and access to several outbuilding which we can convert to a studio, the garden is not overlooked and ideal to practice our plein air artwork and there is plenty of outside space in the garden where we can complete our paintings.

 We will generally be working with watercolour, acrylics as well pencil, pen and ink.
-Back at the studio there will also be a couple of acrylic mediums.
+Back at the studio there will also be a acrylic mediums which will aid with slowing drying time or glazing where needed.

 Equipment and Materials Provided